-- Simply stand in the stern (backside) of the dock and lightly tug at the craft, lifting up as you are pulling back at the same time.
-As you are doing this your body weight will cause the dock to begin "flexing" down in the stern; therefore, it will only take a slight amount of pressure when you begin to lift the PWC and pull it back for it to begin sliding off the dock.
+- Simply stand in the stern (backside) of the wave runner dock and lightly tug at the craft, lifting up as you are pulling back at the same time.
+As you are doing this, your body weight will cause the dock to begin flexing down in the stern.
+It will take a reasonable amount of pressure when you start to lift the PWC and pull it back for it to begin sliding off the floating dock.

-- From here, you can step on anytime as the PWC launches in a slow, controlled manner.
+- After it begins moving, step on at any time as the PWC should now launch in a slow, controlled manner.

-- Simply lower your drive unit, shift into reverse and drive-off the dock.
+- Lower your drive unit, shift into reverse, and drive off the boat dock.

-- For boats that are too far on the dock to drive off (and also for inboard ski boats), a convenient winch-assisted launch system located at the front of the dock allows you to move the craft off the dock.
-This "Z-pulley" design on the winch system works in reverse and puts pressure on the bow eye of your craft to bring it back to a teetering point, at which you can hand launch your craft or start your engine, shift into reverse and drive off the dock.
+- For vessels that are too far on the floating dock to drive off (and for inboard ski boats), a convenient winch-assisted launch system located at the front of the boat dock allows you to move the craft.
+The Z-pulley design on the winch system works in reverse and puts pressure on the bow eye of your vessel to bring it back to a teetering point, at which time you can hand launch your craft or start your engine, shift into reverse and drive off the floating dock.

-Black is the only color our drive-on docks come in.
-We have chosen to keep the cube its natural color as other colors historically exhibit less outdoor durability.
+Black is the recommended color that our floating docks come in, at least for most drive-on applications.
+We have chosen to keep the cube its black color as other colors have historically exhibited less outdoor durability.
 Technically speaking, the carbon pigment in the polymer yields a black color.
 It provides the highest level of durability, strength, and flexibility.
-It is naturally UV stable and requires no "additives" or inhibitors.
-By keeping with the proven performance of black high-density polyethylene (hdpe), Jet Dock is able to give the lifetime warranty on the cube, something not found with other products.
-Also, consider these aesthetic advantages:
+It is UV stable and requires no "additives" or inhibitors.
+Keeping with black high-density polyethylene (HDPE) allows us to maintain our Jet Dock lifetime warranty program, something not found on other boat lift installations.
+Consider these advantages:

-- Our black cube makes the stains from dirt, grime and marine growth less conspicuous than on white or light colored floats
+- Our black cube makes the stains from dirt, grime, and marine growth less conspicuous than on white or light-colored floating docks

-- The low-angle reflection of water is "dark" or "black"; therefore, the Jet Dock blends in attractively with the "seascape"
+- The low-angle reflection of water is naturally dark, making the Jet Dock blend into the seascape

-The floating dock can be left in all year (yes, even in salt water; we have systems that have been in place for nearly ten years and have never been put on land for dry storage).
+Our floating dock can be left in all year (yes, even in saltwater; we have systems that have been in place for nearly ten years and have never been put on land for dry storage).

-In some warm weather sites, where the water is completely drained (typically inland lakes or reservoirs at the end of the boating season), you may need to contact a Jet Dock customer support representative for assistance in getting your system up and running the next season.
+In some warmer weather sites where the water is completely drained (typically inland lakes or reservoirs at the end of the boating season), you may need to contact a Jet Dock customer support representative for seasonal boat lift installation and dock storage.

-In cold weather sites (where the water freezes regularly during winter), the floating dock can be left in all year.
-When the water freezes, the floating dock rises up above the ice and rests on top.
+In cold weather sites (where the water freezes regularly during winter), your floating dock can be left in all year.
+When the water freezes, the boat dock rises up above the ice and rests on top.

 Protocol for winterizing the Jet Dock is simple: